flxholle/QuickTiles/README.md

  - Always finish activities

 ### Todo:
- - Add Customization to "Demo Mode" from https://github.com/adriangl/Dev-QuickSettings/tree/feature/settings
+ - Add customizations to "Demo Mode" from https://github.com/adriangl/Dev-QuickSettings/tree/feature/settings
- - Add JobServices to check if the system settings were manually changed by user
+ - Add JobServices to check if the system settings were manually changed by the user
- - Fix delay after tile is pressed
+ - Fix the delay after a tile is pressed

 ### Credits:
-App icon made by <a href="https://www.flaticon.com/authors/nikita-golubev" title="Nikita Golubev">Nikita Golubev</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a><br>
+App icon made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>
 <br>
 Following projects were used:
 <ul>